niktechnopro/CS_for_Software_Development/Algorithm_Design_and_Analysis/week2/HomeWork2/README.md

- ## Greedy and Dynamic programming algorithms
+ ## Solving problems with Greedy and Dynamic programming algorithms

  ### part one
  * ### Solve problems using Greedy and Dynamic Algorithms approach: